 Mr. Gold served in the U.S. Senate for Sen. Lloyd Bentsen (D-Texas) as his advisor on environmental affairs where he worked on issues related to environmental side agreements of the North American Free Trade Agreement (NAFTA).
 During the Clinton administration, he was a special assistant to Environmental Protection Agency (EPA) Administrator Carol Browner, with whom he helped develop the EPA's Superfund reform proposal and its administrative improvements package.
 Mr. Gold also served as a career lawyer in the EPA's Office of Enforcement and Compliance Assurance and Office of General Counsel, working on major rulemakings as well as significant Superfund cases.

 Mr. Gold approaches political and policy problems from the perspective of campaign-style advocacy – forming, developing and executing issue-advocacy campaigns that incorporate lobbying, regulatory lawyering, traditional and social media, and grassroots engagement to break through the noise in Washington and achieve client goals.
 Mr. Gold has engaged for individual companies, trade associations and coalitions on the issues of the day ranging from the Inflation Reduction Act (IRA) and Infrastructure Investment and Jobs Act (IIJA) to the Frank R. Lautenberg Chemical Safety for the 21st Century Act to trade legislation, corporate tax reform, as well as major U.S. Food and Drug Administration (FDA) reform legislation and financial services legislation.
 He has helped form and manage numerous coalitions that have succeeded in passing major legislation, reducing the impact of major rules on industry sectors and achieving other critical policy goals.
 Mr. Gold works closely with manufacturing, transportation and tech companies to develop public-private partnership (PPP) funding efforts with federal agencies under the IRA, IIJA and CHIPS and Science Act.
 Mr. Gold also regularly defends high-profile individuals and companies in congressional investigations and crisis management.

-Touting years of experience, Mr. Gold works in a broad array of policy areas, including environmental, life sciences, financial services, tax, trade and transportation.
-He has achieved significant successes in representing large cities and counties before Congress and the executive branch, helping local governments to achieve their funding and policy goals in the post-earmark era in Washington.
+Touting decades of experience, Mr. Gold works in a broad array of policy areas, including environmental, life sciences, energy, tax, trade and transportation.
+He has achieved significant successes in representing large cities and counties before Congress and the executive branch, helping local governments to achieve their funding and policy goals in Washington.
 He has strong client connections in the chemical, forest and paper, auto, food and energy sectors.
 Mr. Gold counsels clients on issues before the EPA, FDA, U.S. Department of Transportation (DOT), the U.S. Army Corps of Engineers, the financial regulatory agencies, Office of the U.S. Trade Representative (USTR) and U.S. Department of Agriculture (USDA).
 He is a politically active Democrat who is a major fundraiser for Democrats in the U.S. Senate and House of Representatives and at the presidential level.

 Mr. Gold has worked on a broad range of crises from the environmental and transportation sectors to healthcare and local government matters.
 His focus in the crisis space is on congressional investigations, federal regulatory and enforcement response, and crisis communications.